marshally/resume/resume.md

 At DDDS, I built a web application designed to work side-by-side with their existing desktop client directional drilling software.
 As the **only developer, sysadmin, and operations engineer**, I did everything required to get the site up including:

-* Writing and testing the code.
+* Wrote and tested code.
-* Purchasing servers and negotiating with the colocation facility.
+* Purchased servers and negotiated with the colocation facility.
-* Racking the servers in the data center, down to plugging in their power and network cables.
+* Racked the servers in the data center, plugging in their power and network cables.
-* New feature development, maintenance, 24x7 on-call support.
+* Continued new feature development, maintenance, 24x7 on-call support.

 ### Engineering Manager at Yahoo!
 Inc
 > September 2005 - November 2006 (1 year 3 months)